VincentAmante/sewcial-old/README.md

 The code for everything ThreeJS-related is found in `src/Experience`.
 `Experience/World/World.ts` and `Experience/World/Room.ts` is an insight into how objects are added into the world.
 `Experience/Utils/assets.ts` and `Experience/Utils/Resources.ts` will show you how the assets are loaded.
-A lot of the underlying infrastructure is still to be added, please contact Icen for any requests or questions
+A lot of the underlying infrastructure is still to be added, please ask for any requests or questions.

 ## Vue